 Get quality referral traffic

 The traffic you get from commenting on blogs alone will likely not be enough to expand your business.
 However, what referral traffic can do is create a brand presence in your niche and get engaged and relevant viewers to check out your blog.
+This technique is extremely important if you make money online or run an eCommerce store.

 When you comment on a blog post, you are engaging in a conversation with other bloggers.
 Therefore, a well-made comment that contributes to the discussion can get you more referrals, as people will be interested in the content you have to offer.
 This also helps to build trust in your brand and make you stand out as an industry expert.